kramiusmaximus/tg-ai-slave/README.md

 LANG=EN
 ```

-The list of all parameters is listed in the [.env.example](https://github.com/Lifailon/openrouter-bot/blob/main/.env.example) file.
+The list of all parameters is listed in the [.env.example](https://github.com/Lifailon/openrouter-bot/blob/main/.env.example) file

-- Download the image from [Docker Hub](https://hub.docker.com/r/lifailon/openrouter-bot) and run the container:
+- Run a container using the image from [Docker Hub](https://hub.docker.com/r/lifailon/openrouter-bot):

 ```bash
 docker run -d --name OpenRouter-Bot \